 Our Psychosis Recovery Service consists of a team of experienced and qualified professionals who are dedicated in working together to treat and support individuals.

-The team is well rounded with psychiatrists, specialist nurses, psychologists, social workers, occupational therapists and pharmacists.
+The team is well rounded with psychiatrists, specialist nurses, psychologists, occupational therapists and pharmacists.

 Continue to…How to access